BenziAhamed/Menu-Bar-Search/README.md

 - 1.7 - Universal build for M1 and Intel
 - 1.8 - Fixed the universal build
 - 1.9 - changed to user configuration, and signed executable (exported using Alfred 5)
+- 2.0 - Alfred workflow gallery support!
+With added shortcut search, brand new configuration settings, tweaks to caching behaviour, brand new icons

 ## Credits